ably/asset-tracking-backend-demo/README.md

 [the contents of the `functions` folder](functions/) is a [Node.js](https://nodejs.org/) application using [npm](https://www.npmjs.com/) for dependency management.
-This means that the `npm` commands should be utilised within that folder, while `firebase` commands are generally used from root.
+This means that the `npm` commands should be utilised within that folder, while `firebase` commands are generally used from root (though they do work from here too).

 ### Testing with the Local Emulator

-From root, the following command builds the functions and serves them locally:
+The following command builds the functions and serves them locally:

     firebase emulators:start